AryaIpandit/Astronomy-Blog/src/content/blog/when-mixtures-reveal-their-secrets.md

 ## Where Gas Chromatography Shines

+And here’s where it all comes together.
 This isn’t just a “lab trick.”
 It’s everywhere:

 - **Environmental Science:** GC can track volatile organic compounds (VOCs), greenhouse gases, and pollutants in air, water and soil.
 For example, it’s used to monitor benzene levels in urban air or detect pesticides in groundwater.
 - **Forensics:** In crime labs, GC helps identify drugs, toxins and even accelerants in arson cases.
 A single chromatogram can provide evidence that links a suspect to a crime scene.